tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 ## Confidential Assets

+*Confidential assets have value, can be owned (with the right to use) but has no physical presence (intangible).
+It is stored in digital form or in an online account.
+The confidentiality aspect implies that the amount of assets owned as well as the asset type that was transacted in can be confidential.*

 - Preliminaries
 - Confidential Transactions Overview
 - Asset Commitments and Surjection Proofs
 - Asset Transactions
 - Asset Issuance, Reissuance
 - Flexibility
+- Implementations
-- Implementation: Elements Project
+  - Elements Project
-- Implementation: Chain Core Confidential Assets
+  - Chain Core Confidential Assets
-- Implementation: Cloak
+  - Cloak
 - Conclusions

 ---

 ## Preliminaries

-????
+Mathematics ????

+Ricardian contract ???

 ---